 The most frequent questions I got about living here are related to the cost of living in Stockholm:

-Everyone has different living expenses, but the average estimated monthly costs of a single person in Stockholm are around 10.000 SEK without rent.
+Everyone has different living expenses, but the average estimated monthly costs of a single person in Stockholm are more or less 11.000 SEK without rent.

-According to the maintenance requirement of Migrationsverket, standard amount is SEK 5,158 for a single adult.
+According to the maintenance requirement of Migrationsverket, the standard amount is SEK 5,717 for a single adult.

 This would include expenses on food, clothing, personal hygiene products, telephone costs, household electricity, insurance, and other minor expenses.

-I don’t necessarily agree with their maintenance requirement as food and electricity cost alone are bigger.
+I don’t necessarily agree with their maintenance requirement as food and electricity costs alone are bigger.

 Lagom & slow-paced lifestyle